UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Hand-tighten the faucet adapter securely, but avoid using pliers on any plastic parts to prevent damage.

-Step 4: Insert the Cartridge and Flush
+Step 4: Insert The Filter Cartridge

 Hands insert a filter cartridge into a faucet housing while filtered water runs clear into the sink.